Brian Wilson: Early life and musical training

 From an early age, Wilson exhibited an aptitude for learning by ear.
 His father remembered how, after hearing only a few verses of "When the Caissons Go Rolling Along", the infant Wilson was able to reproduce its melody.
 (Note: Some sources indicate the tune was the "Marine Corps Hymn".)
 Murry was a driving force in cultivating his children's musical talents.
+Brian's parents noticed his ability to identify musical notes around the age of 2.
 Wilson undertook six weeks of accordion lessons, and by ages seven and eight, he performed choir solos at church.
 (Note: According to his mother, "The [accordion instructor] said, 'I don't think he's reading.
 He hears it just once and plays the whole thing perfectly.'")
 His choir director declared him to have perfect pitch.
 Wilson owned an educational record titled The Instruments of the Orchestra and was a regular listener of KFWB, his favorite radio station at the time.
 Carl introduced him to R&B, and their uncle Charlie taught him boogie-woogie piano.
 Both brothers would frequently stay up listening to Johnny Otis's KFOX radio show, incorporating its R&B tracks into their musical lexicon.
 (Note: Carl remarked that by the age of 10, his brother "could play great boogie-woogie piano!")

 One of Wilson's first forays into songwriting, penned when he was nine, was a reinterpretation of the lyrics to Stephen Foster's "Oh!
 Susannah".
 (Note: In his 1991 memoir, he recalls writing his first song for a fourth-grade school project concerning Paul Bunyan.
 In a 2005 interview, he said that he began composing original music at age twelve, in 1955.)
 When he was 12, his family acquired an upright piano, and he began teaching himself to play piano by spending hours mastering his favorite songs.
 He learned how to write manuscript music through a friend of his father.
 Wilson sang with peers at school functions, as well as with family and friends at home, and guided his two brothers in learning harmony parts, which they would rehearse together.
 He also played piano obsessively after school, deconstructing the harmonies of the Four Freshmen by listening to short segments of their songs on a phonograph, then working to recreate the blended sounds note by note on the keyboard.